Duedilligens

 Due diligence is one of the cornerstones of the investment process of the PGGM Credit & Insurance Linked Investments (“CILI”) team.

-Due to the blind pool nature of Credit Risk Sharing transactions that we invest in, it is essential to have a thorough understanding of the bank and the relevant processes and track record, both from a qualitative and quantitative perspective.
+Due to the 'no-name' pool nature of Credit Risk Sharing transactions that we invest in, it is essential to have a thorough understanding of the bank and the relevant processes and track record, both from a qualitative and quantitative perspective.

 Key elements of PGGM’s philosophy are developing long-term partnerships with its partner banks and to share in the core businesses in which these banks have market leading positions.
 We provide capital to the banks by risk sharing in a representative piece of these core businesses, for which we believe our risk sharing partners are better positioned to originate and assess credit risk than ourselves.
 As a consequence, we do not assess the individual credit exposures in the underlying portfolio, but rather assess the quality and track record of our risk sharing banks in credit underwriting and risk management.
 In addition, we look in-depth at all risk characteristics.

 We devote considerable time to understand the underlying exposures as well as the bank’s approach to the specific lending business.
 The track record of the bank in terms of credit risk management is very relevant as well.
-As a blind pool investor, one has to have a thorough understanding of all the relevant processes to be able to make a well-informed investment decision.
+As a 'no-name' pool investor, one has to have a thorough understanding of all the relevant processes to be able to make a well-informed investment decision.
 This involves detailed due diligence on the nature of the underlying exposures, the relevant processes in the credit risk originating and risk management, as well as reviewing the steps and teams involved in the loan-life-cycle of the relevant credit book.
 This assessment is mostly qualitative in nature.

 The assessment of the credit risk management track record of the bank is mostly quantitative in nature, and focuses on the internal credit rating and loss-given-default models and historical default data..
 The outcome of the quantitative assessment allows us to form our own independent opinion of losses that can be expected in various economic scenarios and drive the assumptions we make in the transaction pricing analysis.
 An important input is the analysis of internal PD and LGD models and the historical track record.
 The historical track record covers at least an economic cycle and is based on single and multiyear default rates per rating category and the loss-given-default experienced for substantially similar exposures.